Kozea/Radicale/pages/user_documentation.rst

 Owner Only
 ~~~~~~~~~~

-Only owners have read and write access to their own collections (path is
+Only owners have read and write access to their own collections.
+The other
-`/username/*`).
-The other users, authenticated or anonymous, have no access to
+users, authenticated or anonymous, have no access to these collections.
-these collections.

 Owner Write
 ~~~~~~~~~~~

-Authenticated users have read access to all collections, but only owners have write access to their own collections (path is `/username/*`).
+Authenticated users have read access to all collections, but only owners have write access to their own collections.
 Anonymous users have no access to collections.

 From File
 ~~~~~~~~~